Edouard Bertholet: Biography

-Since this was so, why not use the vitalising fluid in medicine?
-And so Bertholet became the pioneer of an extraordinary therapy which combines magnetism with fasting, the benefits of which he had long been advocating: “Disease is the consequence of a series of mistakes made against morality and hygiene and especially food hygiene”, he explained.
+These results prompted Berholet to try magnetism on humans.
+Bertholet decided to combine magnetism with fasting, the benefits of which he had long been advocating: “Disease is the consequence of a series of mistakes made against morality and hygiene and especially food hygiene”, he explained.
 “It constitutes a natural effort of the organism to get rid, by successive cleansing crises, the toxins and cellular poisons”.
-Only one action, only one “operation without a knife” — the fast — which enables one to re-establish the disturbed equilibrium!
 He himself experimented with it many times and he knew its benefits and its risks.
-He knew that some temperaments cannot stand such a treatment but the revitalising magnetism would be the palliative preventing the headaches and the nauseous state, which sometimes accompanies fasting.
+He believed that some temperaments cannot stand such a treatment but that the revitalising magnetism would be the palliative preventing the headaches and the nauseous state which sometimes accompany fasting.

-Bertholet practiced sensible medicine at home in his big house “Violettes” located near the lake, facing the mountains and rising above Lake Geneva.
-Every morning it was he himself who brought the special purges to his patients.
-He himself weighed them and prepared their potions.
+Bertholet practiced medicine at home in his house “Violettes” near the lake, facing the mountains above Lake Geneva.
+Every morning, he brought purges to his patients.
+He weighed them and prepared their potions.
 They then met in the garden where they played bowls and talked before going to the nearby beach.
-They often watched the doctor eating with his family, but, strangely enough, none of them were hungry; within a few weeks they saw their general malaise, heart failure, nephritis and tuberculosis adenitis disappear.
+They often watched the doctor eating with his family, but they themselves were not hungry; within a few weeks they would see their general malaise, heart failure, nephritis and tuberculosis adenitis disappear.
 “Those who came to the Violettes on a stretcher” as Pierre-Genillard, the doctor’s nephew, remembers, “left on their feet”.
-They were immediately replaced by new ones coming from all over the world, attracted not only by the ‘miraculous cures’ but also by the radiance emanating from him.
-Smiling and serious, the forehead high, the beard white towards the end of his life, attentive to human suffering, he personified the authentic therapist, the authority who pain does not resist.
+They were replaced by new ones coming from all over the world, attracted by the ‘miraculous cures’ but also by Bertholet personally.

-He was nevertheless not content with treating and healing.
-A talented musician, his patients sometimes perceived late at night the echo of his violoncello carried by the myths of Tristan or Parsifal.
-He also wrote “Les Guerisons Mystiques et le Magnetisme” (The Mystic Healings and Magnetism), “Le Retour a la Sante par le jeune” (The Return to Health by Fasting), almost 25 titles he wrote based on medicine or the great ideas of esotericism.
+Bertholet was also a musician, and his patients sometimes heard late at night the echo of his violoncello carried by the myths of Tristan or Parsifal.
+He wrote “Les Guerisons Mystiques et le Magnetisme” (The Mystic Healings and Magnetism), “Le Retour a la Sante par le jeune” (The Return to Health by Fasting), one of almost 25 titles he wrote based on medicine or esotericism.